ksinha49/ai-services-lambda/services/rag-retrieval/README.md

 - **summarize-with-context-lambda/app.py** – `/summarize`
   - Searches for relevant text, optionally re-ranks the matches and forwards the request through the LLM router.
+  - Triggered by messages on the SQS queue configured for the knowledge base service.
 - **extract-content-lambda/app.py** – `/extract-content`
   - Calls an external content extraction service with the query and retrieved context.
 - **extract-entities-lambda/app.py** – `/extract-entities`